 Insecticides provide another mode of action to control CRW pressure, and they also control early-season pests like wireworm, cutworm and white grub, which aren’t controlled by traits alone.

-of the time at $4/bu corn.
-On average, the insecticide application resulted in a 7.1 bu/A yield increase
+In Iowa, insecticide applications increased yields in 100% of the trials, and created an economic advantage 75% of the time at $4/bu corn.
+On average, the insecticide application resulted in a 7.1 bu/A yield increase.

 Results from Nebraska field trials were similar.
-In 86% of trials, using an insecticide over traits increased yields, with an average increase of 5.7 bu/A
+In 86% of trials, using an insecticide over traits increased yields, with an average increase of 5.7 bu/A.